kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

-# 2. Strategy 2..
-Semi-automatic testing
+# 2. Strategy 2: Semi-automatic testing

 The work flow is as follows

 1. Create a test, with an empty expected (or change existing code that has tests)
 2. Run the tests
 3. Copy-paste test expectations from the StatePrinter error message to the test
-4. Inspect the changes before pushing code to the repository
+4. Before commit, inspect the changes to both the business code *and tests*.

 ## 2.1 Create the test